femolyn1/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 The purpose of this analysis is to determine the total number of employees who will be retiring soon and identify those who are eligible to participate in a mentorship program.
 This analyis is a proactive step to future proof the staff strenghth of Pewlett Hackard.
-As part of this exercise, we created an employee data base using SQL to determine the following:
+As part of this exercise, we created an employee data base using SQL and were able to determine the following:
 *  Number of individuals retiring
 *  Number of individuals being hired
 * Number of individuals available for the mentorship role